-Human research participants, the public, sponsors and funders need assurance that clinical trials are ethical and overseen and regulated by experienced and competent professionals and at qualified sites that have the necessary resources to ensure human research protections.
+Human research participants, the public, sponsors, and funders are comforted by the knowledge that clinical trials are not only ethical but overseen and regulated by experienced and competent professionals and conducted at qualified sites that have the necessary resources to ensure human research protections.

-Worldwide, the skills and experience of investigators and study staff, research ethics boards, regulators, coordinators, and data monitoring committees vary widely.
-Appropriate training and support for clinical research personnel, research ethics boards, regulators and others can help ensure the ethical conduct of research and research integrity.
+The skills and experience of investigators and study staff, research ethics boards, regulators, coordinators, and data monitoring committees vary widely across the globe.
+Appropriate training and support for clinical research personnel, research ethics boards, regulators and others help ensure the ethical conduct of research and research integrity.

 Training is one of the core strengths of the MRCT Center.
 Complementary approaches are employed:

-1) We conduct in-country, in-person dynamic trainings using a training model in which we partner with a local collaborator (e.g. academic leader, regulator, institution) to identify the appropriate topics that are of highest need, to select the trainees for the course, and to arrange the on-site location.
+- In-country, in-person dynamic trainings using a training model in which we partner with a local collaborator (e.g. academic leader, regulator, institution) to identify the appropriate topics that are of highest need, to select the trainees for the course, and to arrange on-site logistics

-2) We conduct trainings at Brigham and Women’s Hospital and Harvard, inviting key international leaders and regulators for on-site training.
+- On-site trainings at Brigham and Women’s Hospital and Harvard, inviting key international leaders and regulators to participate.

-3) We create on-line training resources and develop eLearning courses.
+- On-line training resources and development of eLearning courses.

 Attendees of our trainings have included regulators, investigators, site staff, local industry and ethics committee members.